Flag

 Economy

-Iceland has an advanced economy primarily driven by fisheries, tourism, and aluminum production, with significant U.S. investment in the aluminum sector and growing interest in tourism.
-The country has seen a robust recovery in tourism post-COVID-19, with over 2.2 million visitors in 2023, and is projected to attract 2.4 million tourists in 2024.
-Additionally, Iceland's focus on innovation and renewable energy, particularly in its IT and biotech sectors, positions it as an attractive market for foreign investment.
+Iceland has an advanced economy primarily driven by fisheries, tourism, and aluminum production, with significant U.S. investments in the aluminum sector and growing interest in tourism.
+The country has seen a remarkable recovery in tourism, rebounding from the COVID-19 pandemic to attract over 2.2 million visitors in 2023, and is projected to reach 2.4 million in 2024.
+Additionally, Iceland's focus on innovation and renewable energy, particularly in the IT and biotech sectors, positions it as an attractive market for foreign investment.

 Floating Section Image